Brandon Maxwell: Career

 Maxwell revealed his spring 2019 collection, inspired by his fascination with cowboy culture and picturesque landscapes of the American Southwest.
 Maxwell generated the highest earned media value during New York Fashion Week the week following his show, ahead of Ralph Lauren and Tom Ford.

-Brandon Maxwell released his Fall/Winter 2019 Collection, returning to a fundamental palette of black after a splash of colors in the last collection, the Fall Winter 2019 runway show was held in an intimate and minimalist room at the Pennsylvania Hotel, so that the clothes would be the central focus.
-The collection is primarily in black and white with accents of apple green and bright rose to complement.
-The runway show began with a number of day wear pieces and then transitioned into evening wear, finishing in a dramatic fashion with a simple, yet elegant, billowing silk ball gown.
+Maxwell released his Fall/Winter 2019 Collection, returning to a fundamental palette of black and white with accents of apple green and bright rose, after his more colorful previous collection.
+The runway show began with a number of day wear pieces and then transitioned into evening wear, finishing with a billowing silk ball gown.

-Brandon Maxwell dressed Lady Gaga for the 2019 MET Gala.
+Maxwell dressed Lady Gaga for the 2019 MET Gala.

 Michelle Obama, Karlie Kloss, Jennifer Lawrence, Oprah Winfrey, Nicole Kidman, Jane Fonda, Viola Davis, Queen Rania of Jordan, and Kerry Washington, among many others, wear Maxwell's brand.
 The collection is sold in retail stores around the world, including Saks, Bergdorf Goodman, Moda Operandi, Harvey Nichols, Harrods, and Neiman Marcus.

 Maxwell was awarded the 2020 AAFA Designer of the Year Award, 2019 Council of Fashion Designers of America (CFDA) Award for Womenswear, the 2019 FGI Fashion Star Award, the 2019 Texas Medal of Art Award, the 2018 Woolmark New York Semifinal Prize Award, the 2016 Fashion Group International Rising Star Award for Womenswear, the 2016 the CFDA Swarovski Award for Womenswear, and was named a finalist for the 2016 LVMH Prize.

 Maxwell has appeared as a judge on the 2019 re-launch of Project Runway on Bravo TV.

-In 2021, Maxwell was named Creative Director for two “elevated” fashion brands for Walmart.
-In this role, Maxwell oversees four seasonal collections annually for the labels, Free Assembly and Scoop.
+In 2021, Maxwell was named Creative Director for two "elevated" fashion brands for Walmart.
+In this role, Maxwell oversees four seasonal collections annually for the labels Free Assembly and Scoop.